Background

 Learn more about IMBHs

-Our research team consists of a larger number of undergraduate students and two Elon faculty members.
+Our research group consists of approximately 4-6 undergraduate students from first-years to seniors.
 Students can start working on projects as early as their first year at Elon, fully engage in every step of the scientific process, and learn skills that will serve them well in their careers or graduate school.